| | |

 Kosovo, next year Macedonia: death's carousel sometimes whirls faster

+but never stops going round.
 Hristo Boytchev is from Bulgaria, a country currently at peace, and though

 the war next door impinges on his characters, its battles remain offstage.